danjhenry/opencv-pythonbot/README.md

 # opencv-pythonbot

-Automation of a web-browser based game using opencv template matching functions and windows api as a control method.
+Automation of a web-browser based game (galaxy online 2) using opencv template matching functions and windows api as a control method.

 ## Getting Started

-* save the
+* Save the firefox-bot folder for the wheel script and save the collection script for automated collection.

 ### Prerequisites

 To begin with make sure you have python 3 or higher (this perticular program was built on python 3.5.3).

-* pip installs.
+* PIP installs.
 1. pip install pillow
 2. pip install numpy
 3. pip install pypiwin32